 From a normal perspective, strong bonds are what keep us grounded, feeling confident and secure in ourselves and the world around us.
 We all need and desire to feel safe and secure; this is what motivates a lot of us.
 Sadly, we get stuck in our (not so helpful) coping strategies that ultimately deny us of this and we often don’t even realize we do this.
 Especially in our adult relationships.

 Have you ever wondered why you do the things that you do?
-Have you ever looked at yourself objectively and ask yourself, “What’s really going on for me?”
+Have you ever looked at yourself objectively and asked yourself, “What’s really going on for me?”
 Well, it could be time to think on those lines Eminent psychologist, marriage counselor, and relationship expert Shivani Misri Sadhoo states 3 ways your childhood impacts your relationships.

 1. You Don’t Trust Easily